metzm/actinia-introduction/docs/index.md

 * Client implementations
     * ACE - Controlling actinia from a running GRASS GIS session
     * actinia Connector - a QGIS plugin
+    * actinia python client
-* actinia in jupyter notebooks
+* actinia with jupyter notebooks
     * Getting started with jupyter notebooks
-    * Find the zipcode in Wake county with the most hospitals
-    * Export the water bodies from the available Landsat imagery of North Carolina
-    * Population at risk near coastal areas
+    * actinia jupyter notebooks
 * Conclusions and future
-* See also: openEO resources
-* References
 * About the trainers

 <!--